spatterlight/CMSC16100_JMilbauer/README.md

-# CMSC16100_JMilbauer
+# First Repository
-Jeremiah Milbauer's Repository for CMSC 16100 at UChicago
+This is my first repository, trying some stuff out.